grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

 What happened?

-With the `preAllocatedVUs` setting we glossed over earlier, we told k6 to start the test with 2 virtual users; after a few iterations, k6 was able to determine that it would **not** be able to achieve our desired iteration rate within the stage.
+With the `preAllocatedVUs` setting we glossed over earlier, we told k6 to start the test with 2 virtual users.
+With this pre-allocation, k6 could **not** achieve the desired iteration rate within the stage.

 This fact is evident by looking at the `iterations` value in the test summary; our test was only able to attain a rate of 10.47 iterations per second and we wanted 30.